kietly/cs109a/Statement.md

 ##### Investigation approaches:

+Given the above questions, here is how we find the answers to the questions above.
 1. Apply EDA and using feature selection to identify the most important features from the tweets data collection.
 We call this the baseline features.
 2. Run pre-selected classification models on the baseline features.
 This give us the baseline